chadathid/hid-gatsby-starter-netlify-cms/src/pages/components/individual/lists.md

 * Use List when you are displaying more than two items or points.
 * To present a grouping of simple, related information.
 For more complex data.
-* To break up related content into easily digestable chunks.
+* To break up related content into easily digestible chunks.